tomm2000/BBM-Extra/README.md

 # Pantheons
 #### God of aboundance
-+4 Gold on Resources in Settlements with an Altar.
++4 Gold :coin: on Resources in Settlements with an Altar.
 Warehouse bonus.

 #### River Goddess
-+1 Production on minor and navigable rivers in Settlements with an Altar.
++1 Production :hammer: on minor and navigable rivers in Settlements with an Altar.
 Warehouse bonus.